spencer-shadley/completed-class/01-Class-Content/10-OOP/01-Activities/01-Stu_Cats-And-Dogs/README.md

 * Make the cat meow

+## 🏆BONUS

-* BONUS: Create a function called "massHysteria" which takes in both the cats and the dogs object and prints "DOGS AND CATS LIVING TOGETHER!
+* Create a function called "massHysteria" which takes in both the cats and the dogs object and prints "DOGS AND CATS LIVING TOGETHER!
 MASS HYSTERIA!" if both of the `raining` keys are equal to true.

-* BONUS: Look to see if you can find any means to simplify your code further and further
+* See if there is anyway to further optimize your code.